FREE TOOL

 What if I bet after the line moved in my favor?

 If the line moved in your favor before you bet, that's positive CLV.
 For example, if you bet at -110 but the line closed at -130, you got better odds than the market consensus.
 This is a sign of sharp betting.
+Our Line Shopping Guide covers how to identify these opportunities.

 Does positive CLV guarantee I'll win?

 No. CLV measures whether you got value, not whether you'll win the individual bet.
 A bet with +3% CLV can still lose, but over hundreds of bets, positive CLV correlates strongly with profitability.
+This is why understanding positive EV matters more than win rate.

 How many bets do I need to track for meaningful CLV data?

 Professional bettors track CLV over hundreds or thousands of bets.
 A sample size of 50-100 bets starts to show meaningful patterns, but the more data you have, the more reliable your CLV average becomes.
+Use our tracker above to log your bets and monitor your edge over time.

 What causes lines to move?

 Lines move due to sharp money (professional bettors), injury news, weather changes, or public betting patterns.
 When sharp money comes in, sportsbooks adjust lines to balance their risk.
 The closing line reflects the market's best estimate of true probability.
+Learn more in our article: Why Betting Lines Move.

 Track Your Edge Over Time